 For more detailed information about the course, please contact Myra Tait.

-For more detailed information about journalism studies at Edinburgh Napier University, including student testimonials and photos of students in action, visit www.edinburghnapierjournalism.com.
+Visit our website for more detailed information about journalism studies at Edinburgh Napier University, including student testimonials and photos of students in action./

 Qualification and course duration